DFP BOOKS Catalog Website

 Should he put it on?

-[Copyright ©2023 Kathy Otten | No unauthorized reproduction or distribution]
+[Copyright ©2024 Kathy Otten | No unauthorized reproduction or distribution]

 READ REVIEWS

 "Once you enter Joey Kowalski’s world of hurt, you are hooked and must endure his emotional healing journey.
 The story weaves a murder mystery with the character’s world of continual endurance as he navigates recovery from his ugly family life into foster care with people who don’t understand his emotional state.
 The tension in this story never stops as the author takes the reader on an emotionally packed ride.
 This story will drain you but the read is well worth the time and at the end you will breathe a satisfying relief.
-THE SOLACE OF DENIM stays with you, as you continue to digest the many intricacies of this great character study." ~ reviewed by Willow at Amazon Reviews [FIVE STARS]
+THE SOLACE OF DENIM stays with you, as you continue to digest the many intricacies of this great character study." ~ reviewed by Willow at Amazon [FIVE STARS]

 Joey Kowalski has had just about every bad break in his young life, including family violence of the worst kind.
 When he finds himself in a new high school and yet another foster home, he’s finally lucky enough to meet neighbor Luke Marek, who becomes his good friend.
 When Luke is murdered, it throws Joey’s world into turmoil.
 Will Marek, Luke’s detective father, hounds Joey to discover what happened, his own life now a tragedy pulled from the headlines.
 Author Kathy Otten takes the reader right inside Joey’s torn-up body and broken heart, and we struggle mightily with him as he tries to discover what happened to Luke.
 Why does the denim jacket Luke always wore keep turning up in Joey’s closet?
 Why does Joey sometimes see things from a mysterious perspective that’s not his own?
 Is he seeing something that Luke saw, or something that Joey himself did?
 Could he have killed Luke?
 The secrets unravel slowly, with pages that just don’t turn fast enough, until Joey and Luke’s father must both face the deadly truth.
-I highly recommend THE SOLACE OF DENIM! ~ reviewed by Suzi Taylor for Neon Book Reviews [5-STARS]
+I highly recommend THE SOLACE OF DENIM! ~ reviewed by Suzi Taylor [FIVE STARS]

 "THE SOLACE OF DENIM by Kathy Otten is a gripping story of abuse, loss, and relationships.
 The main character, Joey, is dealing with an unhappy foster family life, and coping with the murder of his best friend, Luke.
 When Luke’s denim jacket mysteriously appears, Joey puts it on and hears and sees Luke.
 The jacket gives him visions that he struggles to understand and yet leads him closer and closer to danger and discovery.
 Kathy Otten masterfully weaves the emotions of Joey’s past trauma with his losses and his current situation so well that the reader is drawn into the plot, living, and feeling the events with the main character.
 This is a book you won’t put down until the end.
 I’m still in awe at this wonderfully crafted story.
-I highly recommend this book." ~ reviewed by Janyce Brawn at Amazon Reviews [FIVE STARS]
+I highly recommend this book." ~ reviewed by Janyce Brawn [FIVE STARS]

 THE SOLACE OF DENIM is a beautiful story of overcoming.
 Joey is a sympathetic and compelling character to follow through his trials and the bond that forms between him and Marek is heart warming.
 With some paranormal aspects, the depiction of Joey as a foster kid, who is bullied and treated as if he can't be trusted because of his father's actions, give a strong sense of realism.
-Loved it! ~ reviewed by Fatstagnation at Amazon [5-STARS]
+Loved it! ~ reviewed by Fatstagnation at Amazon [FIVE STARS]

 WATCH VIDEO